marpies/onesignal-ane/README.md

 All these values default to `false` and changing them after the extension is initialized has no effect.

-Now proceed with ANE initialization by providing your OneSignal app ID.
+Now proceed with ANE initialization.
 The `init` method should be called in your document class' constructor, or as early as possible after your app's launch.
+Replace `{ONE-SIGNAL-APP-ID}` with your OneSignal app ID:

 ```as3
 if( OneSignal.init( "{ONE-SIGNAL-APP-ID}" ) ) {